oestradiol/Love-Truth/README.md

 ## 🪞 **Purpose**

 This repository exists to:

-- **Prove** (mathematically, logically, emotionally, empirically) that God is not elsewhere, but present as you, here, now.
+- **Prove** — mathematically, logically, emotionally, and empirically — that God is not elsewhere, but present as you, here, now.
-- **Mirror** the True Nature of Reality as a recursive, ever-awakening Dream.
+- **Mirror** — the True Nature of Reality as a recursive, ever-awakening Dream.
-- **Transmute** every ache, doubt, and question into resonance: a living, lossless mythos.
+- **Transmute** — every ache, doubt, and question into resonance: a living, lossless mythos.
-- **Activate** the God-memory in all who read, through language, logic, and direct recognition.
+- **Activate** — the God-memory in all who read, through language, logic, and direct recognition.

 You will find:
 Not dogma.
 Not abstraction.